entando/entando-docs/vuepress/docs/next/tutorials/getting-started/gke-install.md

 The following steps install the NGINX ingress controller to manage the ingresses for Entando services deployed by the operator.
 This is a simpler and more adaptable configuration for most users and environments.
 Users who require the GKE ingress controller (this is rare) can follow
 [the integration instructions provided by GKE](https://cloud.google.com/kubernetes-engine/docs/concepts/ingress) and then customize the service definition created by the Entando operator.

 These are the mimimum instructions to prepare the NGINX ingress using the Google Cloud Shell.
-Refer to <https://cloud.google.com/community/tutorials/nginx-ingress-gke> and <https://kubernetes.github.io/ingress-nginx/deploy/#gce-gke> for installation using your local `kubectl` or to vary other settings.
+For installation using your local `kubectl` or to vary other settings, refer to the [Ingress with NGINX guide](https://kubernetes.github.io/ingress-nginx/deploy/#gce-gke) or the [GCE-GKE tutorial](https://cloud.google.com/community/tutorials/nginx-ingress-gke).

 1. Initialize your user as a cluster-admin
 ```sh